dlakic/bc-policy-selection/readme.md

 `mongodb://mongo:27017/policy-framework`)

 For local or docker usage, simply use the `.env.example` file, copy it and rename it to `.env`.
-Then set the corresponding values.As long as the application is started in dev mode, the application is going to search for values set in this file.
+Then set the corresponding values.
+As long as the application is started in dev mode, the application is going to search for values set in this file.
 For production usage the env variables have to be in the environment.

 ```